All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Genetic Predisposition

-Research suggests that Middle Eastern populations carry genetic variants associated with higher diabetes risk, including variants in the TCF7L2 gene (the strongest known genetic risk factor for type 2 diabetes) at elevated frequencies.
+Research suggests that Middle Eastern populations carry genetic variants associated with higher diabetes risk, including variants in the TCF7L2 gene (the strongest known genetic risk factor for type 2 diabetes) at improved frequencies.
 These genetic factors interact with lifestyle to accelerate metabolic disease onset.

 Rapid Lifestyle Transitions